You've spent the last hour scrolling.

 Every version that performs gets amplified.

 You know which one the algorithm prefers.
-And which one you're tired of being.

 So we took a step back.

-How do you build a platform that makes lives better instead of worse?
-Change who pays for it.
-Everything downstream shifts.
+Question 2: How do you build a platform that makes life better instead of worse?

 The answer to both questions